Extended Few-Shot Learning: Exploiting Existing Resources for Novel Tasks: Experimental Evaluation

 \subsection{Results}

-We evaluate all the models with respect to auxiliary data benchmarks introduced in Section~\ref{auxeval} up to level 3.
+We evaluate using both basic and masked embeddings to create centroids, and consider all three classification methods from~\cref{sec:classifier} on the four benchmarks with level 0 auxiliary data.
 We emphasize the results at level 0, which is still a challenging setting because the auxiliary data contains no samples of the test classes nor any subtypes of the test classes.
-We also include some of the most recent state-of-the-art work on FSL to illustrate the potential benefits of using auxiliary data.
-Results from other methods are included in the appendix.

-\textbf{ImageNet.} As shown in Table~\ref{imagenet_trim}, on the ImageNet derivatives, our Masking Model outperforms all previous state-of-the-art methods with a large margin in 1-shot classification with level-0 auxiliary data.
-For \mini{} dataset, our model improves the accuracy of previous methods by six percentage points.
-Our Masking Model also benefits from significant boosts in performance for in 1-shot classification task on \tiered{}.
-The performance of the Masking Model is also comparable to other recent methods on 5-shot classification tasks.
-Our Basic Model also has a comparable performance to other recent work on 1-shot classification tasks.
-This shows the utility of pseudo shots in low-shot regimes, even before attempting to mask them for improved performance.
-Pseudo shots are likely more effective in 1-shot than 5-shot settings because finding samples from the noisy auxiliary data that improve the information in 5 support samples is much harder than finding such samples for 1-shot classification.

-On higher levels of auxiliary data, the masking mechanism becomes more helpful.
-Even at level 1---which contains no WordNet \emph{parents} of the test classes nor their subtypes---the Masking Model significantly outperforms the state of the art methods on 1-shot tasks.
-The last section of Table~\ref{imagenet_trim} shows the improvement by the Masking Model relative to the basic model for different levels.
-We observe that the effect of masking module increases as the quality of data decreases.
-The masking module makes the most improvement in level 3 where auxiliary samples are distant from target classes.

-\textbf{\cifar{}}.
-Table~\ref{cifar_trim} shows the evaluation results on \cifar{} derivatives.
-Similar to previous experiments, our Masking Model gives a large boost in performance for 1-shot classification tasks relative to the baselines.
-With level-0 auxiliary data, on the 1-shot tasks, the Masking Model surpasses more sophisticated state-of-the-art methods that do not use auxiliary data.
-On the 5-shot tasks, the Masking Model also has comparable performance to the best performing other methods.

-The trends on other levels of auxiliary data are also similar to the previous experiments.
-On 1-shot tasks, the Masking Model continues to match the state-of-art accuracies, even with level-1 auxiliary data.
-MS K-Means does very well on 5-shot tasks, approaching the Masking Model, and even outperforming it on \fc{}.
-We believe that the Masking Model is less effective here because (1) the 5 shots provide ample information for classification already, and (2) the smaller dimensions of \cifar{} means the spatial masking of features is less useful.
-The embedded feature maps of \cifar{} and ImageNet are of size $2\times2$ and $5\times5$, respectively.
-The larger feature maps of ImageNet provide more spatial information that results in a more effective masking.
-Finally, we again note that the Masking Model is increasingly effective at higher level auxiliary data sets.
-This result demonstrates the importance of carefully selecting information from more distantly related data.
+For context, we also report the accuracy of the classifiers for traditional FSL.
+These baselines help better understand the benefits of different approaches to EFSL and underscore the different effects of auxiliary data at different levels of semantic distance.